Master of Arts (MA) in History and Archival Studies

 The Master’s in History and Archival Studies consists of 48 units providing formal training in history and archival education.
 Graduate archival education includes scholarly and experiential elements to imbue students with an intellectual framework for engaging in theoretical and wide-ranging questions and principles related to archives and records.
 Students in archival studies have found career opportunities in libraries and special collections, in corporations and other areas of business that recognize the value of documenting their history and records.

 Students must complete 36 units in history in their area of choice and gain a solid grounding in history and historical methods.
 The remaining 12 units (three separate courses) focus on archival education, archival practices, and invaluable hands-on experience.
 See Current Course Listing or Search the Course Archive

 Archival Studies 311: Topics and Advanced Training, 4 units

 The candidate must demonstrate reading proficiency in historical materials in one foreign language.
 Foreign language proficiency is demonstrated when the student passes a language exam for reading comprehension.
 European studies students must demonstrate proficiency in either French or German.
 More information...

 A candidate must write one substantive research paper meeting the department’s requirements.

-Students in the History M.A. programs are expected to write an M.A. thesis, in consultation with a Thesis Committee, based on original scholarly work with an array of primary and secondary sources.
+Students in the History MA programs are expected to write a thesis, in consultation with a Thesis Committee, based on original scholarly work with an array of primary and secondary sources.

 For additional, detailed information about the History program requirements, please see the department handbook.